The Borealis gift box by S•Sens Aroma™ is composed of 100% pure organic essential oils. They are certified organic by Ecocert Canada and AgroBoréal.

 Unlike the other plant essences presented here, Labrador tea is an evergreen shrub, not a tree.
 The leaves and twigs of Labrador tea were used by the First Nations as a decoction and infusion.

 The boreal synergy essential oil consists of labrador tea essential oil, black spruce essential oil and balsam fir essential oil.
-Labrador tea oil is obtained from the distillation of its leaves and is gaining more and more interest in aromatherapy circles.
+Labrador tea oil is obtained from the distillation of its leaves.
 The major compound of this essential oil is sabinene (monoterpene).